The Hercules Detective Agency The Case of the Constant Chatterbox

 "Okay," the young man decided.
 "But I have to be in hiding.
 She will find me if I don't hide."

-Hercules took the young man back to his hut and stashed him behind his house, in the Minotaur's hut, knowing no one, not even a desperate young woman, would search inside his giant bulldog's hut.
+Hercules took the young man behind his house, and stashed him in the Minotaur's hut, knowing no one, not even a desperate young woman, would search inside his giant bulldog's hut.

 Hercules then hurried to the young woman's family home.
 He was going to talk to the family, but he could hear the young woman talking and sobbing inside.
 He paused to consider his options.